Investing Instruments: Cash, Bonds and Stocks

 But choosing the companies you want to own is a difficult choice.
 You need to look at a company’s financial characteristics to try to guess its future.
 How much debt does it have?
 How much potential for growth?
 What are the policies of the company?
 And so on.
 And answering these questions is not easy.

 Even finding all the financial information about a company is not trivial.
 It is a job to find the best companies to invest in.
-Some people are very good at it, like Warren Buffet.
+Some people are very good at it, like Warren Buffett.
 Some people are terrible at it and lose a lot of money.
 Simply put, choosing a company to invest in is like gambling.

 Choosing individual stocks is called stock picking.
 And it generally does not fare very well.